boblz7/quizzes/README.md

 ### Overview of All Created Quizzes

 The app has a page containing a table listing all quizzes created so far (excluding any that have been deleted).
-Each row in the table should display the quiz name, along with buttons for deleting the quiz and launching a preview.
+Each row in the table displays the quiz name, along with buttons for deleting the quiz and launching a preview.
 Clicking elsewhere in the row (anywhere other than these two buttons) initiates quiz editing.

-In addition to the quiz list table, this page should have a button to initiate the creation of a new quiz.
+In addition to the quiz list table, this page has a button to initiate the creation of a new quiz.

 ### Creating a New Quiz

-A new quiz is created using a form, which can be either in a modal or on a separate page.
+A new quiz is created using a form, which is a modal.
 A quiz as an entity consists of:

 ```
 name